Oakraven79/pavlov_rcon_tcl/README.md

 ## Feedback?

 For feedback and suggestions on this tool contact @Oakraven:3967 on the official Pavlov Discord (https://discord.com/invite/pavlov-vr)

+## Special Thanks to NeRo for testing and providing valuable feedback, thank you!

 ### Please note i'm just a fan writing a tool for the game, not an official member of the team at all.
 ### They are much cooler than me.